-Fourth, the grounds upon which an action for support following an ex parte divorce may be contested are not clear.
-The dissenting opinion in the 2 overruled Dimon case suggested that the husband may contest the merits of the divorce, not for the purpose of setting it aside, but for the purpose of defeating the claim for support; however, there is no clear authority to that effect.
+Fourth, the grounds upon which an action for support following an exparte divorce may be contested are not clear.
+The dissenting opinion in the overruled Dimon case suggested that the husband may contest the merits of the divorce, not for the purpose of setting it aside, but for the purpose of defeating the claim for support; however, there is no clear authority to that effect.
 Moreover, the law to be applied in determining whether there is a defense to a claim for support is uncertain.

-2. For convenience of reference, in this recommendation, "husband" is used to refer to a spouse owing a duty of support and "wife" is used to refer to a spouse to whom a duty of support is owned.
-It should be prepared, however, this is a duty of support is will have a duty to support her husband.
+^{2.} For convenience of reference, in this recommendation, "husband" is used to refer to a spouse owing a duty of support and "wife" is used to refer to a spouse to whom a duty of support is owed.
+It should be remembered, however, that in some cases the wife will have a duty to support her husband.
 CIVIL CODE § 243.